diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 #### Import Note
 C-Peptide data must be in pico moles per liter (pmol/L) for the model to produce accurate results.
 This script will convert the incoming data from nanograms/milliliter (ng/mL) to the necessary pmol/L.

-Using the BMI percentile information, a BMI category is assigned to each participant.
+Lastly, a BMI category is assigned to each participant using their BMI percentile information.
 The CDC recommends that BMI categories for children and adolescents be done using their BMI percentile which has been standardized by age and sex: https://www.cdc.gov/bmi/child-teen-calculator/bmi-categories.html.
 These values were used in the assignation of the "Group_BMI" variable.
 For assigning a Tanner staging variable, breast staging and testicular staging variables were used to identify the Tanner stage of the participant.

 ## Cohort_Likelihood